-For this year's TWC, we partnered with two ski resorts for our giveaway - Steamboat (3-day trip for 2 plus rentals and lift tickets) and Killington (2-days of Winter access and 2-days of Summer access).
+For this year's TWC, we partnered with two ski resorts for two separate SkiSync Vacay Grand Prize Giveaways - Aspen/Snowmass (3-day trip for 2 plus rentals and lift tickets) and Telluride (3-day trip for 2 plus rentals, lift tickets and ground transportation).
+A huge thanks to both resorts for their continuous support!

 HOST(S): Tuck School of Business